Jammal Brown

-Jammal Filbert Brown (born March 30, 1981) is a former American football offensive tackle who played in the National Football League (NFL) for seven seasons.
-He played college football for the University of Oklahoma, and received unanimous All-American recognition, and was chosen by the New Orleans Saints in the first round of the 2005 NFL Draft.
-Brown was selected for the Pro Bowl twice and won Super Bowl XLIV with the team.
+Jammal Filbert Brown (born March 30, 1981) is an American former professional football player who was an offensive tackle for seven seasons in the National Football League (NFL).
+He played college football for the Oklahoma Sooners, receiving unanimous All-American recognition.
+Brown was chosen by the New Orleans Saints in the first round of the 2005 NFL draft.
+He was selected for the Pro Bowl twice and won Super Bowl XLIV with the team.
 He also played for the Washington Redskins.

-Early years
+Early life

 Brown was born in Waxahachie, Texas.
 He attended MacArthur High School in Lawton, Oklahoma and was a letterman in football in the defensive lineman position.
 As a senior, he won all-state honors as a defensive lineman.
 He graduated from MacArthur High School in 2000.

 College career

 Brown attended the University of Oklahoma, where he played for coach Bob Stoops's Oklahoma Sooners football team from 2000 to 2004.
 He had been recruited as a defensive tackle, but was switched to offensive tackle in his sophomore year, and quickly blossomed, and secured a starting spot on the Sooners' offensive line.
 As a senior in 2004, he won the Outland Trophy as the nation's most outstanding lineman.
 He was the anchor of an offensive line that paved the way for Adrian Peterson to set the record for most rushing yardage by a freshman in 2004.
 His contributions were key to the Sooners winning the 2004 Big 12 Championship.
 He was a first-team All-Big 12 selection in 2003 and 2004, he was an All-American in 2003 and a unanimous first-team All-American in 2004.